Tax Benefits of Living at the Delaware Beaches - and There are Many!

 So homeowners in Coastal Delaware are paying taxes based on what their properties were worth more than 45 years ago, which is quite a financial incentive to living at the Delaware beaches.

 No Social Security Taxes.
-There is no state tax in Delaware on Social Security income, which has directly led to the significant influx of older and retired residents in recent years, as well as the increase in 55 and over communities like Heritage Shores (pictured below).
+There is no state tax in Delaware on Social Security income, which has directly led to the significant influx of older and retired residents in recent years, as well as the increase in the best 55 and over communities like Heritage Shores (pictured below).

 Many in the 65 and older demographic are dependent on Social Security income, so the additional money at the end of the month due to not being taxed on these funds can be significant.